nemanjaASE/NeSy/docs/neo4j_setup.md

 Before you can run any Cypher queries for ontologies, you must prepare your Neo4j instance.

+**0. Prerequisites: Install Neo4j Desktop**

+If you don't have Neo4j installed on your machine, you need to download it first:
+- Download **Neo4j Desktop** from the [official Neo4j website](https://neo4j.com/download/).
+- Install the application (available for Windows, macOS, and Linux) and create a free account if prompted.
+- Open Neo4j Desktop to begin the setup.

 **1. Create a New Database Instance**

 - Open Neo4j Desktop.